get-fooby/JAWS/README.md

 - When running from within a shell the script doesnt always tell you its finished.
 - When running within some PowerShell reverse shells the running menu isnt shown.

 ## To Do
   - Add full directory listing with user defined depth
   - ~~Read SAM file permissions~~
   - Improve output

+## Guidance

+Where services have weak permissions, you can swap out the exe, restart the service or the PC to execute that binary as whatever user runs that service.